samRiley04/PayCAT/static/user-help.md

 ## Exporting Data
 ___

-Exporting is most useful for rosters "calculated" into hours and total dollar amounts.
+Exporting is most useful for rosters.
+This is because a study of a roster involves "calculating" total hours worked and dollar amounts, whereas studies of payslips just involves displays the data in a pretty way.
 To export, click the study you want to export and go the the Top bar -> Export -> EXCEL or PDF.

 When exporting a Compare study, it will export only the .xlsx (roster) file preferentially.
 If both or neither are rosters, it exports the left file.
-Don't ask.
+(Don't ask.)

 Recommended settings for PDF files:
-- Print to PDF
+- Print to PDF.
 - Macos: Select "Background graphics".
 Set "Scale" to "Customised" -> 50%.

 **Notes for exporting**
 - The program struggles with exporting payslips because there are many different types of random descriptions.
 It struggles to identify this and may throw errors.

+### Overtime
+___

+Including unrostered overtime into your calculations is simple.
+Just modify your roster to include the hours you have claimed overtime, and create a View or Compare mode study as normal.
+PayCAT does the rest of it for you.

+- For Type B and C Rosters: Just change the time period in the body of the spreadsheet ("0800-1600 -> 0800-1930")
+- For Type A Rosters: Insert a new row.
+Fill in the hours-column with the shift (including overtime hours) you worked on a given date.
+For that same date, remove your name from the original shift you were rostered for, and put it next to the one you just added.